sim0n-sys/calculator/Readme.md

-##
+## DELANI-STUDIO

 ## ATHOR
 Simon Mungai Njoroge

 #### BRIEF DESCRIPTION
-This is a website that allow you to get your akan name derived form the traditional naming of the people of Ghana
+This is a website describing the services that Delani  studio offers , a portfolio and how to contact the campany.

 # Setup/Installation Requirements
 *Clone the repository